ROCm/hipBLAS/docs/orga.rst

 clients/common
 ``````````````
-Common code used by both hipblas-benchmark and hipblas-test.
+Common code used by both hipblas-bench and hipblas-test.

 clients/samples
 ```````````````